weszuidema/Assignment_03/README.md

 nunn_bootstrapped <- bootstrap(nunn, 1)
 ```

-So, in order to calculate boostrapped standard erorrs, we will need to draw a sample of
+So, in order to calculate bootstrap standard errors, we will need to draw a sample of
 To get bootstrap standard errors, we draw `B` replications, run an  regression, and save the estimates.

 ```r